Skip to main content

 Humana is among the top three Medicare Advantage carriers and also operates Tricare and a smaller commercial book.
 Medicare Advantage prior auth is the highest-volume denial category.

 For mental health parity specifically: The federal Mental Health Parity and Addiction Equity Act (MHPAEA) requires plans to apply no more restrictive treatment limitations to mental health and substance-use disorder benefits than to comparable medical/surgical benefits.
-Many denials violate parity — often unintentionally — and these violations are a powerful reversal lever.
+Many denials violate parity, often unintentionally, and these violations are a powerful reversal lever.

 The Humana appeal process